-League of the Southwest is organized by the seven basin states at Salt Lake City to promote the development of the Colorado River.
+Seven basin states organize League of the Southwest in Salt Lake City to promote Colorado River development

-U.S. Congress authorizes the seven basin states to negotiate and enter into an interstate compact providing for the equitable division and apportionment of the Colorado River.
+Congress authorizes the seven basin states to negotiate and enter into an interstate compact providing for the equitable division and apportionment of the Colorado River

-The Fall-Davis Report is submitted to Congress, recommending the construction of the All-American Canal and a dam at Boulder Canyon.
+The Fall-Davis Report submitted to Congress recommends construction of the All-American Canal in California and a dam at Boulder Canyon in Nevada

 U.S. Supreme Court rules that the doctrine of prior appropriation can be applied between states where each of the states adheres to that doctrine.
 Wyoming v.
 Colorado, 259 U.S. 419.

-California enacts the California Limitation Act, agreeing to limit its use of Colorado River water to 4.4 maf.
+California enacts the California Limitation Act, agreeing to limit its use of Colorado River water to 4.4 million acre feet per year

 Arizona files suit in the Supreme Court against the Secretary of the Interior and the other six basin states seeking to block implementation of the Boulder Canyon Project Act.